nouwatinjacob/book-a-meal/README.md

 - Authenticated users (customers) should be able to see their order history
 - Admin (Caterer) should be able to see order history
 - The application should be able to host more than one caterer.
 - Authenticated users (customers) should be able to get notifications when the menu for the day has been set

+## Technologies

+### Backend

+- [NodeJS](http://nodejs.org/en) is a JavaScript runtime built on Chrome's V8 JavaScript engine
+- [Express JS](http://express.com) A minimalist web framework
+- [ESLint](eslint.org) provides a pluggable linting utility for JavaScript.
+- [Mocha](https://mochajs.org/) Mocha is a feature-rich JavaScript test framework running on [NodeJS](nodejs.org/en) for testing [Javascript](javascript.com) applications.